|

 GCTM exhibited at the STEM-Georgia Conference in

 Athens, Georgia, on Oct.
 20-21 in Athens.
+The conference, sponsored by the Georgia Department

 of Education, drew teachers and educational leaders in science,